JavaScript Frameworks Overview: React vs Vue

 What kind of architecture is supported by Vue?

-Vue focuses on the ViewModel approach and adopts the MVVM pattern, especially when developing a large-scale application.
+Vue applications are typically structured using Single File Components (SFCs) that encapsulate the HTML, CSS, and JavaScript logic components in a single file.
+Another aspect to consider is that Vue focuses on the ViewModel approach and adopts the MVVM pattern, especially when developing a large-scale application (which is even the most accessible with libraries for managing centralized states, such as Vuex).
 The View and Model parts are plugged into a two-way binding approach.

 Model: similar functions to JavaScript’s Model object.
-Once the data object enters the Model part, its instance is converted into reactive elements to create the corresponding memory layers.
+Once the JavaScript object enters the Model part, its instance is converted into reactive elements to create the corresponding memory layers.

 View: the management of the DOM instances in the app is ensured in the View part of Vue.
 It uses DOM-based templating to smoothly create root elements and match them with the needed DOM components.